tseringlamanyc/Pursuit-Core-iOS-EpisodesFromOnline-HW/README.md

 - A table view
 - A search bar

-Entering a search term should make a request to load shows matching that description into the table view.
+Entering a search term should make a request to the API that loads information matching that description into the table view.
 Your tableViewCell should have:

 - An image of the show
 - The name of the show